Research-Based

 Nutricost Potassium Citrate

-This product contains 99 mg of potassium citrate in capsule form.
-It’s non-GMO, gluten-free, and comes highly rated by the community.
-It contains 500 capsules per bottle at an affordable price.
+This capsule form contains 99 mg of potassium citrate and is non-GMO and gluten-free.
+It offers excellent value with 500 capsules per bottle at an affordable price point.

 GET THE BEST PRICE ON NUTRICOST POTASSIUM CITRATE